CaoKha/django-tp/README.md

 pyenv local 3.11.5
 ```
 Note: this will create a `.python-version` file in your current working directory
-- Install poetry
+- Install `poetry`
 ```bash
 curl -sSL https://install.python-poetry.org | python3 -
 ```
-Note: Why poetry?
+Note: Why `poetry`?
 This is advantage of Poetry vs Pip
 |Feature|	Pip|	Poetry|
 |--|--|--|
 |Platform|	Python|	Python|